imisi-akande/twin-distributions/README.md

 This Python module can be used to obtain the Binomial and Normal distribution.

 ## Instructions
-- Clone the repository
+- Clone the repository:
     - ```Git clone https://github.com/imisi-akande/twin-distributions.git```

-- Change Directory
+- Enter your terminal and Change Directory:
     - ```cd twin-distributions```

-- Enter your terminal
+- Create a virtual environment:
+    - ```python3 -m venv distributions-env```

+- Activate environment:
+    - ```source distributions-env/bin/activate```

 - Install the module:
     - ```pip install .```